 Despite the rise in the prescribing and abuse of opioid analgesics, definitive data on the rate of dependence among patients administered opioids for acute pain does not yet exist.
 There is, however, agreement on how to minimize the risk of iatrogenic dependence.
-These steps include screening for dependence risk potential based on a family history of substance abuse and the exploration of different delivery systems that adequately treat pain but minimize abuse potential [34].
+These steps include screening for dependence risk potential based on a family history of substance abuse and the exploration of different delivery systems that adequately treat pain but minimize abuse potential [30].
+Additionally, the CDC's 2022 guidelines for prescribing opioids includes recommendations for managing both acute and chronic pain, including assessing risk and addressing potential harms of opioid use [120].
 Although a pattern of aberrant behavior may be grounds for caution, a history of opioid abuse does not necessarily preclude a patient from successful treatment with an opioid [1].
 Screening for psychologic disorders is also advisable, including psychosomatic causes of pain.